OLSA/pos_linker/README.md

 # POS Linker

-Connector, or linker between ERPNext on remote location, and thermal printer.
-Here is used method where existing desktop application read data inside .csv file and send instructions to printer.
+Connector, or linker between ERPNext on remote location, and local thermal printer.
+Here is used widely supported method of file sharing.
+This is working example customised for Metalink application which currently support more than 50 various thermal printer models.

 Install pos_linker to erp:
 ```